POSTS TAGGED: Samsung Galaxy Note

 Thankfully, there’s no shortage of tweaks and mods to get the beloved USB Mass Storage functionality back.
 The newest solution comes from XDA Senior Member MohammadAG, and it is for quite a few Samsung devices including the Galaxy S III, Galaxy S 4, and the Galaxy . . .
 READ ON »

-Posted January 2, 2013 By: Pulser_G2
+Posted January 2, 2013 at 08:30 am by Pulser_G2

 One of the major features of many recent Samsung phones (or should we say “phablets?”) or tablets with the S-Pen is a suite of TouchWiz additions, such as a keyboard featuring handwriting recognition and gesture typing.
 While other keyboards might offer handwriting functionality, and some may call this is a gimmick; XDA forum members were clear in their requests that, while they might choose to use other keyboards, they want to retain these features offered by the stock Samsung keyboard—without the hassle of manually changing keyboard.

 Posted December 19, 2012 at 08:00 am by Former Writer